The Sin Eater

 An old adage says there are really only two stories: a man goes on a voyage, and a stranger arrives in town.
 This is the third: a woman breaks the rules . . .

 Can you uncover the truth when you’re forbidden from speaking it?

-A Sin Eater’s duty is a necessary evil: she hears the final private confessions of the dying, eats their sins as a funeral rite, and so guarantees their souls access to heaven.
-It is always women who eat sins – since it was Eve who first ate the Forbidden Fruit – and every town has at least one, not that they are publicly acknowledged.
-Stained by the sins they are obliged to consume, the Sin Eater is shunned and silenced, doomed to live in exile at the edge of town.
+A Sin Eater’s duty is a necessary evil: she hears the confessions of the dying, eats their sins as a funeral rite.
+Stained by these sins, she is shunned and silenced, doomed to live in exile at the edge of town.

-Recently orphaned May Owens is just fourteen, and has never considered what it might be like to be so ostracized; she’s more concerned with where her next meal is coming from.
+Recently orphaned May Owens is just fourteen, only concerned with where her next meal is coming from.
 When she’s arrested for stealing a loaf of bread, however, and subsequently sentenced to become a Sin Eater, finding food is suddenly the last of her worries.

 It’s a devastating sentence, but May’s new invisibility opens new doors.
 And when first one then two of the Queen’s courtiers suddenly grow ill, May hears their deathbed confessions – and begins to investigate a terrible rumour that is only whispered of amid palace corridors.

-Set in a thinly disguised sixteenth-century England, The Sin Eater by Megan Campisi is a wonderfully imaginative and gripping story of treason and treachery; of secrets and silence; of women, of power – and, ultimately, of the strange freedom that comes from being an outcast with no hope of redemption for, as May learns, being a nobody sometimes counts for everything . . .
+Set in a thinly disguised sixteenth-century England, Megan Campisi's The Sin Eater is a wonderfully rich story of treason and treachery; of women, of power, and the strange freedom that comes from being an outcast – because, as May learns, being a nobody sometimes counts for everything . . .